 4. Take a Virtual Tour

 Starting with online listing photos and virtual walk-throughs is helpful to determine if a house is worth a closer look.
 What’s more, photo editing and wide-angle shots can misrepresent a space, so organizing a guided virtual tour with a friend, relative, or real estate agent onsite may serve a buyer well.
+In SoFi’s survey of potential homebuyers, 39% of people had used a virtual tour to evaluate a property.

 Using FaceTime, Zoom, or similar video chat apps can let buyers ask questions in real-time and get a more intimate sense of the property.
-Seeing the space firsthand (albeit virtual) may give a more realistic impression than measurements and square footage alone can convey.
+Seeing the space firsthand (albeit virtually) may give a more realistic impression than measurements and square footage alone can convey.

 5. Touch Base After the Inspection, If You Have One